Cyanobacteria blooms (blue-green algae)

 How can I be exposed to cyanobacteria?

-During a cyanobacteria bloom, water will both look bad and may also smell bad.
-This will likely discourage many individuals from drinking or playing in this water.
+You can also be exposed by consuming fish and shellfish harvested from an affected water body.
+During a cyanobacteria bloom, water will look bad and may also smell bad.
+This discourages many individuals from drinking or playing in this water.
 However, some individuals (such as young children) may be less careful, or may be unaware of the dangers.

 Take special care to ensure that infants and babies are not exposed to water that is contaminated with cyanobacteria.
 The risk is particularly high for those who drink formula made with contaminated water.
 Boiling water will not remove cyanobacteria toxins from the water.